-• In the C Treeview, set active Loadcase 2 (found inside Analysis branch 1).
+• In the Treeview, set active Loadcase 2 (found inside Analysis branch 1).
 The last load increment for this loadcase will be set active.

-- Right-click in a blank region of the view window and add the Contours.
-Then, on the contour properties dialog, select entity Displacement and component RSLT and click OK. - In the Treeview drag and drop the Deformed mesh layer to follow the Contours layer.
+Right-click in a blank region of the view window and add the Contours.
+Then, on the contour properties dialog, select entity Displacement and component RSLT and click OK.